nomeata/haskell-for-readers/haskell-for-readers.md

   Since `when False action` is not supposed to execute `action`, it has no way of producing a `m a`.
 But it can always create a `m ()` using `return ()`.
   :::

 * `forever` just keeps executing the same action over and over.
-This does not make sense for every monad, but is useful for some -- including `IO`, where you might find an event loop wrapped in `forever`.
-The return type `b` is completely unconstrained, because it never “returns” anyways.
+This does not make sense for every monad, but it is useful for some -- including `IO`, where you might find an event loop wrapped in `forever`.
+The return type `b` is completely unconstrained, because `forver` never “returns” anyways.

 `do` notation ☆
 -------------

 So monads are powerful and ubiquitous, and we have these expressive monad operators to compose monadic action, both for concrete monads and for abstract monads.
-This is what this could look like:
+Code written using these opeations might look like this:

 ``` {.haskell .slide}
 -- parses the format `23+42i` as a complex number